StanSkrivanek/git_basics/lesson_01.md

 ### Delete Git (.git)

-by deleting `.git` folder from our project we will loose ALL uncommitted data
+by deleting `.git` folder from our project we will loose ALL uncommitted and/or not merged changes to **Master** branch

 **`rf`** `-rf` `file_name`